anandu06dev/ng4StarterKit/README.md

 **» Services shared through the module providers array**<br/>

 -	**Never export a service**: Services added to the `providers` array of a module are registered at the root of the application, making them available for injection to any class in the application.
-They already shared as an application wide singleton.
+They already shared as an application wide singleton
--	**Do not** add services to the `providers` array of a shared module.
-Instead create a core module with a few services and import them once into the root module.
+-	**Do not** add services to the `providers` array of a shared module, instead create a core module with a few services and import them once into the root module
-- Services must be registered at the root of the application, making them available to other services.
+- Services must be registered at the root of the application, making them available to other services
--	For lazy loaded services a different approach must be adopted. (*Please see official documentation*)
+-	For lazy loaded services a different approach must be adopted (*Please see official documentation*)

 **» Services shared through the component providers array**<br/>